 A few weeks later, the team returned to tag the trees and hang broodstock staghorn corals at the nursery.
 These corals are propagated through fragmentation and will eventually fill the entire nursery.
 To ensure genetic diversity among the corals to be outplanted at the restoration site, 10 genotypes are currently represented in the nursery.

 The pop-up nursery concept is one that RRFB has used for elkhorn corals, such as the Oil-Slick Leap and Knife nurseries and restoration sites.
 This allows RRFB to grow the corals on-site that we later outplant, giving the coral time to acclimate to local water conditions before they are outplanted and eliminating the need to transport the corals between sites.
 Being able to outplant the corals directly from the nursery also cuts down on the time, resources, and labor associated with outplanting by streamlining the process.

-In about 2 years, after nearly 2,000 corals are outplanted to the shallow reef at Punt Vierkant, RRFB will remove the nursery trees and move them to the next site, leaving no trace of the nursey that had previously been there.
+In 2-3 years, after thousands of corals have been outplanted to the shallow reef at Punt Vierkant, RRFB will remove the nursery trees and move them to the next site, leaving no trace of the nursey that had previously been there.